-Raise the mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
+8. Raise the mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
 Lower the body to tension the springs.
-(Refer to Deck Counterweight Spring Installation Photo.)
-9. With the counterweight springs connected, the weight on the deck caster wheels should be 15 to 25 lb (6.8 to 11.3 kg).
-Check this weight by lifting on the front of the deck carrier frame.
-If required, the spring tension can be adjusted by tightening or loosening the elastic stop nuts located underneath the lower spring hook.
+(Refer to Deck Counterweight Spring Installation photo.)

+9. With the counterweight springs connected, the weight on the deck caster wheels should be 15 to 25 lb (6.8 to 11.3 kg); this adjustment is preset at the factory.
+If required, the spring tension can be adjusted by tightening or loosening the elastic stop nuts located underneath the lower spring hook, or contact your local dealer if additional help is required.
 Refer to Deck Counterweight Spring Installation photo.